Orem Utah

 As of 2002, over 97% of all church-going citizens of Orem are members of the Church of Jesus Christ of Latter-day Saints.[better source needed] Due to the high numbers of Latter-day Saints in the area, Church President Russell M. Nelson announced a temple in Orem on October 5, 2019.
 The temple is located a half mile south of the Interstate 15 exit at University Parkway on South Geneva Road.

 Utah Valley University is a public university operated by the state of Utah.
-UVU is one of the United States' only Open Enrollment Universities offering acceptance to all applicants.
-As a university, UVU offers a wide variety of bachelor's and master's degrees.
-UVU is the largest and fastest growing public university in Utah with its attendance of over 43,000 undergraduates.
+UVU is one of the United States' only Open Enrollment Universities, accepting all applicants.
+UVU offers a wide variety of bachelor's and master's degrees.
+It is Utah's largest and fastest-growing public university, with over 43,000 undergraduates.
 The campus's notable features include the UCCU Center, the Digital Learning Center library, the Hal Wing Track and Field Complex, and the Woodbury School of Business.
-The Roots of Knowledge stained glass display is located in the Fulton Library on campus.
+The Roots of Knowledge stained glass display is in the Fulton Library on campus.

-The city of Orem is governed by a council-manager system.
+Orem has a council–manager government.
 The mayor and council members are elected and serve part-time, while the city manager is appointed and serves full-time.
-There are six city council members that serve alongside the mayor.
-The mayor and city council are elected to staggered four year terms.
+Six city council members serve alongside the mayor.
+The mayor and city council are elected to staggered four-year terms.
+The Orem City Center Complex on State Street housed city staffer offices from 1969 until 2025, when a new city hall was built.
+The old city hall was 3D scanned before it was demolished.

 List of mayors of Orem (years served):

 Orem has a wide variety of stores and businesses.
-Orem is also home to University Place, the oldest mall in Utah County, opened in March 1973.
+It is also home to University Place, Utah County's oldest mall, opened in March 1973.

 City Employment